wincent/masochist/content/wiki/Find tricks.md

 ---
-tags: unix
+tags: unix wiki
 ---

 # find files with these exact permissions
     find . -perm 755

     # find files with any executable bit set (note the minus sign)